Analysing the climate at spatial points for a given period

 Example 3: Introducing coordinates as simple feature objects

-Here we introduce coordinates as a sf
+Here we introduce coordinates as a sf object, and

 retrieve minimum temperature for a single day (1 January 2001).